 Extracted from the root of the Asian native plant Panax ginseng, red ginseng has potent brightening and age-defying powers.
 Able to inhibit tyrosinase, the enzyme which is responsible for the formation of melanin, red ginseng blocks the process to make pigmentation for a luminised, even complexion.
 It has also been proven to promote collagen synthesis, and protect from photoageing.
 Fermenting red ginseng enhances its brightening powers by increasing its bioactive contents.

 Also known as retinal, this is a next-generation form of vitamin A that works 11 times faster than retinol.1 In the skin, retinol must first be converted to retinaldehyde before it is converted to retinoic acid, the active form of vitamin A in the skin which increases cellular renewal.
-Crystal Retinal 6™ and 10 contain retinaldehyde, which only needs one conversion in the skin to retinoic acid, whereas traditional retinol needs two.
+Crystal Retinal® (available in 5 strengths) contains retinaldehyde, which only needs one conversion in the skin to retinoic acid, whereas traditional retinol needs two.
 This means faster and more effective results.

 Retinaldehyde is able to enhance collagen production, speed up cellular renewal and inhibit pigment production for youthful-looking and even toned skin.
 Even though retinal displays results almost similar to retinoic acid, it retains the gentleness of retinol serums on the skin.
 Encapsulated in crystal complex cyclodextrin, retinal is slowly released throughout the night to diminish any potential for irritation.
 Retinal is also antibacterial, which targets blemish-causing bacteria such as P. acnes.